 This delightful, illustrated story follows Moe on a typical day as he discovers that he has three different kinds of ‘hunger’.
 Click here to see samples pages of the story.

-A four-page appendix provides parents and caregivers with an explanation of the simple eating self-awareness technique introduced in the story.
+A four-page appendix provides parents, caregivers and educators with an explanation of the simple eating self-awareness technique introduced in the story.
 The appendix includes suggested responses for each of the three kinds of ‘hunger’.
-These tips and additional free, downloadable handouts can be used to help your child develop a positive and healthy relationship with food.
+These tips and additional free, downloadable activity sheets and handouts can be used to help children develop a positive and healthy relationship with food.

 This book was written in partnership with the Centre for Healthy Active Living at the Children’s Hospital of Eastern Ontario.